 Women in Motion of High Point

-The L. Paul Brayton Family partnered with the High Point Community Foundation in winter of 2015 to establish a women’s initiative fund to benefit women and girls in the community of High Point, NC, in honor of Paul Brayton’s late wife Gwendolyn Kay Brayton.
+The L. Paul Brayton Family partnered with the High Point Community Foundation in winter of 2015 to establish a women’s initiative fund to benefit women in the community of High Point, NC, in honor of Paul Brayton’s late wife Gwendolyn Kay Brayton.

 Gwen Brayton moved with her family from the midwest to High Point, NC in 1968, following her husband’s pursuit of a career opportunity.
 Together, the two founded Brayton International and flourished in the community of High Point.

 Gwen first became a mother in her teenage years and had three more children by the time she was 24.
 She had a fifth child years later and spent several decades as a stay-at-home mother.
 She loved, nurtured and guided her children while her own dreams and aspirations were postponed.
 She always encouraged education, financial independence, and following dreams.
 Often her own needs were cast to the side while she cared for others.
 This is the story common to women who care for others in the midst of their personal and professional lives.

 When her children were grown Gwen began working more in the family textile and furniture business where she showed talent in design and fabric selection.

 Tragically, Gwen died of a glioblastoma in July 1997.
 She, like many women, loved her family, her children, and the greater community that her family grew to call home.
 She lived here, loved here, faced joys, illness, and sorrows here.

 This Women’s Initiative gift is given in her honor by her family to benefit women in the High Point community through educational opportunity, advocacy, and grants.

 I’m not afraid of storms, for I’m learning how to sail my ship.